deltaphc/raylib-rs/README.md

 ### If building for Wayland on Linux

 3. Install these packages:
-`libglfw3-dev wayland-devel libxkbcommon-devel wayland-protocols wayland-protocols-devel libecm-dev`
+`libglfw3-dev wayland-devel libxkbcommon-devel wayland-protocols wayland-protocols-devel libecm-dev libclang-dev`
 ###### Note that this may not be a comprehensive list, please add details for your distribution or expand on these packages if you believe this to be incomplete.

 4. Enable wayland by adding `features=["wayland"]` to your dependency definition